-I designs and make contemporary pewterware and also work with clients to make bespoke commissions.
+I design and make contemporary pewterware and also work with clients to make bespoke commissions.
 All of my designs are individual and sculptural in style.
-I have worked as a pewtersmith for over 20 years using many of the traditional pewtersmithing skills to produce my designs and I pass on these skills by running 1 to 1 and one day workshops in a variety of pewter working techniques, I also do demonstrations and talks about my work and the processes involved.
+I have now worked as a pewtersmith for over 20 years, using many of the traditional pewtersmithing skills to produce my designs and I pass on these skills by running 1 to 1 and one day workshops in a variety of pewter working techniques, I also do demonstrations and talks about my work and the processes involved.

 Fluid sculptural forms are the key words I use with my work, with the sculptural not being detrimental to the function of the piece.
 This drives the design of my work but also my understanding of the material.
 I am constantly looking at ways to work it and discover new ways to manipulate it to achieve an aspired outcome.

 The desire to do this and incorporate other elements has challenged me to learn skills in new materials such as the glass and concrete, which often opens the door to a new development of ideas within my work.

 I have been fortunate to receive recognition for my work and have won several awards for my designs, the Craft & Design Selected Maker, Silver Award for metal.
 The Craft & Design Magazine award at Made Brighton, International Design Network Federation, New York (IDNF) and The Worshipful Company of Pewterers.

 The current range of sculptural work I am working on is my series ‘HOME’, It explores the feeling of belonging no matter whom or what we are.

 I always enjoy learning new skills and working with new materials.
 A concrete casting workshop helped me to bring to life ideas I had been working on for this ‘Home Series’ I am designing and making these pieces, exploring using cast coloured concrete and combining it with the pewter and have to say loving the way they work together.
 There are some challenges but that is something I never shy away from!
 To see and read more please click here